wombleton/gitlaw-nz/acts/N/New Zealand Bill of Rights Act 1990.md

     *   (d) shall have the right to adequate time and facilities to prepare a defence; and

-    *   (e) shall have the right, except in the case of an offence under military law tried before a military tribunal, to the benefit of a trial by jury when the penalty for the offence is or includes imprisonment for more than 3 months; and
+    *   (e) shall have the right, except in the case of an offence under military law tried before a military tribunal, to the benefit of a trial by jury when the penalty for the offence is or includes imprisonment for 2 years or more; and

     *   (f) shall have the right to receive legal assistance without cost if the interests of justice so require and the person does not have sufficient means to provide for that assistance; and

     *   (g) shall have the right to have the free assistance of an interpreter if the person cannot understand or speak the language used in court.

+    Section 24(e): amended, on 1 July 2013, by [section 4][41] of the New Zealand Bill of Rights Amendment Act 2011 (2011 No 92).

 ##### 25 Minimum standards of criminal procedure